paradisonft/contract-v1/README.md

 The FixedPrice sales validator within this repo is based on an original version [here](https://github.com/MartifyLabs/martify.contracts).

-Many thanks to [MartifyLabs](https://github.com/MartifyLabs) for open sourcing their smart contracts to the community.
+Thanks to [MartifyLabs](https://github.com/MartifyLabs) for open sourcing their smart contracts to the community.